Marsha A. Moses, PhD

 Harvard Medical School

-Marsha A. Moses, PhD is the Julia Dyckman Andrus Professor at Harvard Medical School and the Director of the Vascular Biology Program at Children's Hospital Boston.
-She received a doctorate in Biochemistry from Boston University and completed a National Institutes of Health postdoctoral fellowship at Children's Hospital Boston/Harvard Medical School and MIT.
+Dr. Marsha A. Moses is the Julia Dyckman Andrus Professor at Harvard Medical School and the Director of the Vascular Biology Program at Children's Hospital Boston.
+She received a doctorate in Biochemistry from Boston University and completed a National Institutes of Health postdoctoral fellowship at Children's Hospital Boston/Harvard Medical School and Massachusetts Institute of Technology (MIT).
 Dr. Moses is the recipient of a number of awards and honors and was elected to the Institute of Medicine of the National Academies of the United States in 2008.
-A prolific inventor, she holds approximately 70 patents, issued and pending, serves on a number of advisory boards and is a scientific founder of Predictive Biosciences, Inc., a molecular diagnostics company.
+A prolific inventor, she holds approximately 75 patents, issued and pending.